Skip to main content

 The Sympathetic Nervous System and Central Regulation

-The autonomic nervous system, particularly the (SNS), provides rapid, beat-to-beat control of blood pressure.
+The autonomic nervous system, particularly the sympathetic nervous system (SNS), provides rapid, beat-to-beat control of blood pressure.
 The SNS acts via the release of catecholamines like norepinephrine, which bind to adrenergic receptors on blood vessels and the heart, causing vasoconstriction and an increased heart rate.
 There is substantial evidence that androgens modulate SNS activity.

 Animal studies have demonstrated that testosterone can increase the synthesis of norepinephrine in sympathetic neurons and may enhance the sensitivity of vascular receptors to its effects.
 Furthermore, research points to a role for testosterone in the development and function of brain regions that are critical for central blood pressure control, such as the rostral ventrolateral medulla.
-Androgen receptors are expressed in these key cardiovascular control centers, suggesting a direct central nervous system mechanism for testosterone’s influence on sympathetic outflow.
-An overactive SNS is a hallmark of many forms of hypertension, and androgen-mediated potentiation of this system represents a significant pro-hypertensive mechanism.

 Molecular Mechanisms of Testosterone’s Vascular Effects